reimandlab/ActivePathways/README.md

 ### Examples - Directional integration of multi-omics data

 ActivePathways 2.0 extends our integrative pathway analysis framework significantly.
-We can now define expected directional assumptions of input omics datasets for more accurate analyses.
+Users can now provide directional assumptions of input omics datasets for more accurate analyses.
 This allows us to prioritise genes and pathways where certain directional assumptions are met, and penalise those where the assumptions are violated.

 For example, fold-change in protein expression would be expected to associate positively with mRNA fold-change of the corresponding gene, while negative associations would be unexpected and indicate more-complex situations or potential false positives.
 We can instruct the pathway analysis to prioritise positively-associated protein/mRNA pairs and penalise negative associations (or vice versa).

 Two additional inputs are included in ActivePathways that allow diverse multi-omics analyses.
 These inputs are optional.

-The scores_direction and expected_direction parameters are provided in the merge_p_values() and ActivePathways() functions to incorporate this directional penalty into the data fusion and pathway enrichment analyses.
+The scores_direction and constraints_vector parameters are provided in the merge_p_values() and ActivePathways() functions to incorporate this directional penalty into the data fusion and pathway enrichment analyses.

-The parameter expected_direction is a vector that allows the user to represent the expected relationship between the input omics datasets.
+The parameter constraints_vector is a vector that allows the user to represent the expected relationship between the input omics datasets.
 The vector size is n_datasets.
 Values include +1, -1, and 0.

 The parameter scores_direction is a matrix that reflects the directions that the genes/transcripts/protein show in the data.
 The matrix size is n_genes * n_datasets, that is the same size as the P-value matrix.
 This is a numeric matrix, but only the signs of the values are accounted for.